-The Pegasus is an air-launched (via a modified Lockheed L-101 I aircraft), three stage, all solid propellant, three axis stabilized vehicle.
-Manufactured by the Orbital Sciences Corporation, it is the small-class vehicle that DOD will used following the last Scout launch in 1994.
+The Pegasus is an air-launched (via a modified Lockheed L-1011 aircraft), three stage, all solid propellant, three axis stabilized vehicle.
+Manufactured by the Orbital Sciences Corporation, it was the small-class vehicle that DOD used following the last Scout launch in 1994.

 The Pegasus-XL vehicle, a "stretched" version of the original Pegasus vehicle, can place a 400 to 1,000 pound payload into low-Earth orbit.
-The original, or standard, version of the Pegasus was retired in 2000, and only the Pegasus XL is used today.
+The original, or standard, version of the Pegasus was retired in 2000, after which only the Pegasus XL was used.

 The second stage Hercules solid fuel motor ignites about I minute 35 seconds into the flight at an altitude of 37 miles and at approximately 2 minutes, the payload fairing is ejected.
 The second stage flies to an altitude of approximately l29 miles with a velocity of over 12,000 miles per hour.
 At the appropriate altitude to achieve the designated orbit, the third stage Hercules motor ignites and burns for 1 minute and 6 seconds to place its payload into orbit.